djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

   - Newly added reply appears immediately in the thread with proper indentation
   - Error handling for failed reply submission
   - Sheet automatically closes after successful submission
-  - Momentarily highlight the newly created reply with a subtle animation (pulsing highling) and haptic feedback
+  - Momentarily highlight the newly created reply with a subtle animation (pulsing highlighting) and haptic feedback
 - Media in replies:
   - Support for attaching images to replies (up to 6 per reply)
   - Preview thumbnails of attached media show in reply composition area